-If you qualified from medical school on or before 5th August 2018, you must undertake an assessment of your clinical skills in the UK prior to being granted full eligibility.
+If you qualified from medical school 2 years or longer prior to the start of the programme, you must undertake an assessment of your clinical skills in the UK prior to being granted full eligibility.

-I took the clinical assessment last year; do I need to take it again?
+I passed the Clinical Assessment last year; do I need to take it again?

 Your application will be deemed ineligible as you will not have met the eligibility criteria for entry to foundation training.
 Your application will be withdrawn.

 What is the cost of the Clinical Assessment?

 If I pay for the Clinical Assessment and my application is later withdrawn for another reason, for example for not passing PLAB, will I receive a refund?

 Resources to help applicants prepare will provided closer to the time of the assessment.

 Each station will have its own pass mark that will be determined in advance by a panel of expert teacher and assessors to reflect the degree of difficulty.
 This is set by the Angoff method and neither the individual nor the examiners will be told the pass mark for a particular station.

 Results will be emailed to applicants.
 Please refer to the Eligibility Applicant Guidance for the details.